 Table of Contents

-As Kuchla is main ingredient of this medicine, it is highly recommended to take this medicine only under direct medical supervision.
-The patient should be monitored regularly for the effect of medicine.
+As Kuchla is the main ingredient of this medicine, it is highly recommended to take this medicine only under direct medical supervision.
+The patient should be monitored regularly for the effect of the medicine.

 Here is given more about this medicine, such as:

 - What are the ingredients present in Agnitundi Vati?

 - What are the uses of Agnitundi Vati?

 - What are the side-effects of Agnitundi Vati?

 - When not to take Agnitundi Vati?